 Sequanta selects Olink® Explore 3072 to analyze new cohort study in China

-UPPSALA, Sweden, Jan.
-20, 2022 (GLOBE NEWSWIRE) -- Olink Holding AB (publ) (Nasdaq: OLK) today announced that Sequanta Technologies, a leading multi-omics service provider based in China, will use Olink® Explore 3072 to analyze 1,000 patient samples from a new cohort study in China.
+SHANGHAI, Jan.
+25, 2022 /PRNewswire/ -- Olink Holding AB (publ) (Nasdaq: OLK) today announced that Sequanta Technologies, a leading multi-omics service provider based in China, will use Olink® Explore 3072 to analyze the samples to serve a new large scale cohort study in China.

 Since 2021, Sequanta and Olink's partnership has provided Sequanta access to Olink's Proximity Extension Assay (PEA) technology.
 This collaboration has enabled end-to-end multi-omic clinical studies, which could also facilitate the development of precision medicine in China.
 As Olink's preferred third-party service provider in China, Sequanta is serving pharmaceutical and academia customers in this geography, utilizing Olink's innovative and disruptive technology, particularly in high-throughput multi-omics research based on genomics, transcriptomics, and proteomics.

-"We have seen strong local demand in the past year, demonstrated by clear market interest and the significant number of contracts signed by Sequanta with prestigious research institutions and biopharmaceutical companies," said Lele Sun, PhD, Founder and CEO at Sequanta.
-"In this new program, Sequanta will use the Olink® Explore 3072 high-throughput proteomics platform to analyze over 1,000 human samples from a large-scale cohort study for the investigation of novel markers and therapeutic targets in common chronic diseases in collaboration with one of the top universities in China.”
+"We have seen strong local demand in the past year, demonstrated by clear market interest and the significant number of contracts signed by Sequanta with prestigious research institutions and biopharmaceutical companies," said Lele Sun, PhD., Founder and CEO at Sequanta.
+"In this new program, Sequanta will use the Olink® Explore 3072 high-throughput proteomics platform to analyze the samples from a large-scale cohort study to serve the purpose of the investigation of novel markers and therapeutic targets in common chronic diseases in collaboration with one of the top universities in China."

 About Olink